Best cheap gravel bikes 2024 – our top-rated gravel bikes under $1,500

 Only just cheap enough to get into the budget range

-The Revolt features a alloy frame and carbon fork with modern gravel inspired geometry that lengthens the top tube and shortening the stem to lengthen the wheelbase and improve the stability.
+The Revolt features an alloy frame and carbon fork with modern gravel-inspired geometry that lengthens the top tube and shortens the stem to lengthen the wheelbase and improve the stability.
 You also get a flip-chip to adjust the chainstay length and plenty of mounting options for bikepacking.
-Giant has even included it's D-Fuse seatpost which has a flattened section to dampen trail vibrations - you can still run a dropper post too if you want.
+Giant has even included its D-Fuse seatpost which has a flattened section to dampen trail vibrations – you can still run a dropper post too if you want.

 Cannondale Topstone 4